mitmproxy/mitmproxy/README.rst

     tox

-For speedier testing, we recommend you run `py.test`_ directly on individual test files or folders:
+For speedier testing, we recommend you run `pytest`_ directly on individual test files or folders:

 .. code-block:: text

     cd test/mitmproxy/addons
-    py.test --cov mitmproxy.addons.anticache --looponfail test_anticache.py
+    pytest --cov mitmproxy.addons.anticache --looponfail test_anticache.py

-As py.test does not check the code style, you probably want to run ``tox -e lint`` before committing your changes.
+As pytest does not check the code style, you probably want to run ``tox -e lint`` before committing your changes.

 Please ensure that all patches are accompanied by matching changes in the test suite.
 The project tries to maintain 100% test coverage and enforces this strictly for some parts of the codebase.